lbl-srg/obc/specification/source/cxf.rst

-* Expressions: A tool that generates CXF translations from CDL shall optionally include a configuration indicating whether or not to evaluate all expressions in the CDL sequence such as those within assignment operations, conditional assignments and arithmetic operations.
+* Expressions: A tool that generates CXF translations from CDL shall optionally include a configuration indicating whether or not to evaluate all expressions in the CDL control logic such as those within assignment operations, conditional assignments and arithmetic operations.
 By default, the expressions shall be preseved in CXF.
 If the